 My work is in partnership with Dance Art Foundation.

 Since 2018 I have been an artist for Move Dance Feel, a project for women affected by cancer founded by Emily Jenkins.

 This film was made during a summer intensive in 2019 by Alice Underwood.

 In 2021 Emily and I collaborated on an event for People Dancing's Perspective's on Practice programme entitled Women Dancing With Women - reflecting on practice in specific contexts.

 I am an associate artist for Rosetta Life.
 In collaboration with participants living with brain injury, artists and musicians, the project works towards sharings and performances to explore the benefits of the arts for those with neurological conditions.

 I have led workshops for the Ambassadors; weekly sessions for patients at The Pulross Centre, Guys & St Thomas's Hospital; Accelerate - a project for people living with lymphedema based at St Joseph's Hospice; and ongoing sessions for patients at the National Hospital for Neurology & Neurosurgery.

 I presented this case study at the conference Stoke Odysseys: Performance Arts & Health: celebrating Hope and Recovery for Rosetta Life at Kings College, London in November 2018.

 A few highlights

-I have been fortunate to work for numerous organisations and collaborated with many artists and producers.
+I have been fortunate to work for numerous organisations and collaborated with many artists, organisations and producers.
 If you would like to know more about my work, please don't hesitate to get in touch.